Cobalt Co50 Valkyrie: Design

 The composite design incorporates retractable landing gear, a pusher engine configuration, a canard, twin vertical stabilizers and automatic airbrakes.
 A ballistic parachute is provided as an option.
 Passenger entry is by a large forward fold down door.
 Kit production is planned to be carried out in the United States.

 Initially the Co50 will be sold as a kit for amateur construction, but the manufacturer intends to eventually achieve type certification.
 Certification is likely to be time-consuming, not least due to the electronics Cobalt has chosen being untested for aircraft use.

 Operational history

 The company has declined to publish the number of aircraft on order or completed.

 In August 2020 there were two Co50s registered in the United States with the Federal Aviation Administration.
 One was built in 2014 and owned by the then defunct previous manufacturer, Cobalt Aircraft, and flagged by the FAA as "this aircraft's registration status may not be suitable for operation".
 The second aircraft was built in 2018 and is registered to a private company.
-By February 2023, there was only one aircraft still registered with the FAA, owned by the Centuri Aircraft Corp.
+By February 2023, there was only one aircraft still registered with the FAA, owned by the Centauri Aircraft Corp.